Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 ###Swedish samples

+The population estimate of the alternative estimation method when applied to the Swedish samples did not differ dramatically from the normal method that does not take the bears positions into account.

-For each of the 4 regions in Sweden *σ* is estimated to lie somewhere inbetween 0.05 and 0.08 which from the simulation estimates would suggest that the relative bias for the regions lies inbetween 8 and 17 percent.
+For each of the 4 regions in Sweden *σ* is estimated to lie somewhere inbetween 0.05 and 0.08 which from the simulation estimates would suggest that the relative bias for the regions lies in-between 8 and 13 percent.
 However the Swedish regions do differ from the simulation in certain ways.
 For example part of each Swedish region borders the Baltic Ocean in which brown bears are not known to live.
 As such the assumption that the population density of the outside region is the same as in the inside region does not hold for any of the Swedish regions.
+A better approximation of the bias could be achieved by multiplying the bias by the ratio of the border that does not touch the Baltic ocean.
+Furthermore the bear population is not consistent across the inside of the region either as bears are not known to wander freely throughout larger human settlements.

+While the simulation most likely differs quite a lot from the Swedish survey it does seem likely that the methods currently being utilized will on average overestimate the bear population but by exactly how much is not known.
+While better estimations could be made using different methods on the samples observed, changing the current surveying methods to better take the border problem into account would be more likely to get better results.

 # Future directions for research.

-The mean bias in the population estimate can be seen as a function of the underlying parameters *λ* and *σ*.
-However as these parameters need to be estimated and the estimate is biased even if we had an exact expression for the mean bias function applying it to a real sample would be difficult.

-As the value of the function 1/(1−*e*<sup>−*λ*</sup>) changes slowly when *λ* is larger than 3 we

-The population estimate of the alternative estimation method when applied to the Swedish samples did not differ dramatically from the normal method that does not take the bears positions into account.
-This could suggest that the border problem is not

-###TEST ON SWEDEN
+A way to get a better understanding of the border problem would be to extend the search for samples to some distance outside of the region currently being investigated.
+Not only would we have an easier time identifying bears from outside regions, we could also get a better estimate of the rate at which bear samples are observed by removing bears for which all samples lie very close to the new extended border without losing too much information about the region currently being surveyed.

 ***Appendix***